Frequently Asked Questions

 Can I use my insurance?

-Unfortunately, most insurance companies have not yet gotten with the program in realizing that midwifery care is not only offering their consumers a quality, safe option - but we're also saving them money!
-(Traditional hospital deliveries can average anywhere from $5k-$30k!)
+Unfortunately, most insurance companies have not yet realized that midwifery care is not only offering their consumers a quality, safe option - but we're also saving them money!
+(Traditional hospital deliveries can average anywhere from $5k-$30k+!)

 Because we are a small practice, and we are out of network providers, we do not currently bill insurance.
-(We hope to be able to soon!)
+(We hope to offer insurance billing in the future if legislation changes!)
 This means that all of our clients are considered self-pay and are responsible for paying our fees before delivery.

 At the end of your care with us we will provide you with an itemized invoice, with insurance codes, that you may choose to use to seek reimbursement from your insurance provider.
 As every plan is different, we cannot guarantee this outcome...but we have learned that insurance providers are much more likely to listen to you as their consumer!